 I’m trying to write a memo to Mike Sr. detailing our plans for Easter Spring break.
 Jack reads over my shoulder.

-Jack comes back and says Father Frank is on board and wants us to come to their youth group, promising no tongues or snakes.
+Jack comes back and says Father Frank is on board and wants us to come to their youth group, if we promise no tongues or snakes.
 “We’ll have to encourage the holy rolling ourselves,” Jack said with a gleam in his eye.

-After school, we all got together at Michael’s to discuss all these plans.
-Grant show up with his gangsta crew and wants to show us their Doo Wop act.
-They’re great and we ask them to play with us at the rich kids church that Wednesday night.
+After school, we all get together at Michael’s to discuss these plans.
+Grant shows up with his gangsta crew and wants to show us their Doo Wop act.
+They’re great.
+We ask them to play with us at the rich kids’ church that Wednesday night.
 They want to be in Grant’s play, but it’s too late to change things.
 A Doo Wop chorus would have been great but I would be out of a job again.

 “Hi, Phillip, you’re back?”

 “I’m sorry.
 How’s your friend from the show last fall.”

 “Apparently he was jealous that I went with someone and hasn’t forgiven me.
 Are you still available?” he looks hopeful.

 Jack, sizing him up, quickly runs over.

 “This is Phillip, Jack,” I introduce him.
 “Jack’s my new boyfriend,” I explain.